chifyroy/IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air/README.md

 #### Quick, unbiased results
 Exams and Evaluations on- Air leverages modern digital technology to constantly train and update itself with response components to a question.
 This reduces intervention from educators and ensures that a student is correctly graded and is not subjected to misinterpretations of response and incorrect grading.

-#### Conclusion
-Examination conduction, management and evaluation can be effectively done during Covid-19 pandemic with the help of ‘Exams & Evaluations On-Air’.

 #### Results
   - Education institutions and exam boards benefit from 80% reduction in cost, from setting up , conducting and evaluating subjective exams
   - Opens up new channels for writing exams - handwritten exams, voice-based answers for blind students as well as online written exams
   - Unbiased, hassle free evaluations

-So, the key objectives of this POC is to able to digitize the subjective examinations and generate score based on Machine Learning.

 ### High Level Process Flow:
 ![Image of Process Flow Diagram](https://github.com/Chify/IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air/blob/master/documents/High_Level_Process_Flow.PNG)